TheSonicZone/PROG05/README.md

 ## How it works
 This software works by using a specific feature of the HC05 microcontroller.
-Every HC05 MCU had a factory programmed bootloader that is invoked by applying 9.4V on the IRQ pin*, applying appropriate logic levels on port pins PD5 thru PD2, and asserting RESET.
+Every HC05 MCU contains a factory programmed bootloader that is invoked by:
+- Applying 9.4V on the IRQ pin[^1]
+- Applying appropriate logic levels on port pins PD5 thru PD2
+- Asserting RESET.
 If these conditions are present, when the HC05 comes out of reset it will begin execution of the said bootloader.
 One of the modes of this bootloader is the ability to load small programs into RAM via the SCI module and execute them.